Louise Kemmerlin Berry -- Orangeburg

 The family will receive friends before the service at Dukes-Harley Funeral Home from 1 to 2 p.m.

-Funeral services will be held at 2 p.m., at the funeral home.
-Private entombment will be held following the service at Good Shepherd Mausoleum in Memorial Park Cemetery.
+Funeral services will be held at 2 p.m.
+Friday, Feb.
+11, at the funeral home.
+Private entombment will be held following the service at Good Shepherd Mauseleom at Memorial Park Cemetery.

+Honored to serve as pallbearers are Larry Adicks, Wayne Hughes, Ricky Dennis and Tony Mestey.